Syncano/syncano-node/docs/cookbook/web/basics/hosting-simple-webpage.md

 ### Solution

-In order to publish your website or application you just have to create a Hosting in Syncano and upload the files there (e.g. index.html file with simple ```<h1>Hello world</h1>``` tag inside of body section).
-To set up your page you don't have to do anything more but upload an index file and set a CNAME record in your domain provider dashboard.
+In order to publish your website or application you just have to create a Hosting in Syncano and upload the files there (e.g. index.html file with simple ```<h1>Hello world!</h1>``` tag inside of body section).
+To set up your page you don't have to do anything more but upload an index.html file and set a CNAME record in your domain provider dashboard.
 Then the domain will be leading to your page.

 #### Create hosting